SG-JB Crossing: 14 Tips to Go Through Customs Faster (2022)

 #6.
 Understand the New Biometric Machines

-The next machine is the newly-installed biometric scanners.
-It will first scan your iris and facial features, if both scans failed, you will be required to scan your thumbprint as secondary identification.
-Follow the instructions on the biometric machine.
+The second machine is the biometric scanners.
+On the left side of the hall, the bio-scanner will first scan your iris and facial features, if both scans failed, you will be required to scan your thumbprint as secondary identification.

 1. You will be asked to look at the camera first.
-Remove your mask (don't just pull down the mask as it may still be covering some features on your face) as you walk towards the machine and look at the camera.
+If you wear a mask, remove it (don't just pull down the mask as it may still be covering some features on your face).
+There are footprints mark on the ground to indicate where you should stand.
+Do not stand too close to the scanner or lean forward, otherwise, the scanner will instruct you to "step back".
 Try opening your eyes wider without using your fingers.
 Do not put on coloured or patterned contact lenses.
 If the iris and facial scanners passed, you will be through the gantry in no time.

-On a side note, when registering your passport, do use your right thumb — it will be less awkward at the thumbprint scanner, which will be on your right side.
+On a side note, when registering with ICA or applying for your new passport, do use your right thumb — it will be less awkward at the thumbprint scanner, which will be on your right side.

 #7.
 Queue at the Left Lane (if taking Service 160 / 170 / 170X / SMRT 950)

-All the lanes for SBS Transit Service 160 / 170 / 170X and SMRT 950 will board the next SBS Transit or SMRT bus that comes along.
-The left lane will board the bus via the front entrance and the right two lanes via the rear entrance.
-When long queues are formed at all the lanes, there will be a slight difference — the queue on the leftmost lane may be shorter since the two rightmost queues will be boarding the rear entrance.
+After clearing Woodlands Immigration, head to the bus bays below the checkpoint.
+All the queuing lanes for SBS Transit Service 160 / 170 / 170X and SMRT 950 will board the next SBS Transit / SMRT bus that comes along.
+The left lane will board the bus via the front entrance and the two right lanes via the rear entrance.
+When long queues are formed at all the lanes during peak hours, there will be a slight difference — the queue on the left lane may be shorter since it is the only queue boarding via the front entrance.

 At Johor Bahru Customs, Immigration and Quarantine Complex (JB CIQ),